How to Document Homeschool Learning in Australia (Without Worksheets)

 • Use templates.
 Reflection pages or skill trackers keep notes consistent.

 • Lean on AI.
 Not sure what outcome an activity connects to?
-Ask AI (like ChatGPT).
+Ask AI.
 Type in the activity description and request possible outcome matches, then sense-check and tweak for your child.

 Hidden Learning That Counts